 On some applications, Affirm may need additional information about a customer to decide on a loan application.
-If we can’t verify a customer’s identity based on the information provided, we may prompt them to provide additional personal information.
-We may ask for any of the following information:
+If we can't verify a customer's identity based on the information provided, we may prompt them to provide additional personal information and ask for the following information:

 - Home address

 - An email verification link

 - A photo of their face and an unexpired U.S. government issued photo ID (includes driver's license, passport, resident permit, visa and national, consular and electoral IDs)

 This step may include other checkout prompts including link a bank account or making a down payment.
 To link a bank account, they'll need to know their bank account login information.
 Affirm does not keep this login information.
 If we're unable to link a bank account for one of the following reasons, then the customer may need to provide another form of payment to complete their purchase.

 - The login information that does not match what their bank asks for

 - We don't successfully link to their checking account

 - They don't have an active checking account associated with the linked account

 Linking a checking account does not authorize Affirm to debit the account.
 It only allows Affirm to determine the customer's ability to pay.